-- 17.6.1 Stipend Levels and Advancement: Current stipend ranges can be obtained at Human Resources.
-Stipends are not tax exempt. - 1) Level 1: Bachelor's degree and less than one year's experience as a graduate assistant or full-support fellow.
+17.6.1..
+Stipend Levels and Advancement:

+Current stipend ranges can be obtained at Human Resources.
+Within the range established for the University, the stipend depends upon the qualifications of the individual, the availability of funds in the Department, and your prior year's salary, if applicable.
+Stipends are not tax exempt.
+For stipend level explanations and advancement information, refer to Article 19 of the MSU/GEU employment contract.

-- 2) Level 2: Have a relevant master's degree, or equivalent (e.g., 30 degree applicable graduate credits), and/or one year's experience as a graduate assistant or full-support fellow in the Department of Earth and Environmental Sciences or in a unit considered relevant by the Chair of our Department of Geological Sciences. - 3) Level 3: Have a relevant master's degree, or equivalent (e.g., 30 degree applicable graduate credits), and at least two years' experience as a graduate assistant (or equivalent experience at the faculty level) in the Department of Earth and Environmental Sciences or in a unit considered relevant by the Chair of the Department of Geological Sciences.
-Advancement to Level 3 is on a merit basis, with the above prerequisites being considered minimal.
-Within the range established for the University, the stipend depends upon the qualifications of the individual and the availability of funds in the Department. - 17.6.2 Tuition Waiver: Students holding a graduate assistantship will receive a nine-credit tuition waiver for each semester during the academic year in which the assistantship is held.
-A four-credit tuition waiver will be awarded for each summer semester in which an assistantship is held. - 17.6.3 Out-of-state Tuition Rate Exemption: An out-of-state student holding an assistantship will receive exemption from out-of-state tuition rates for credits over nine for each semester in which the assistantship is held during the academic year.
-Also, students holding an assistantship during the entire academic year will receive exemption from out-of-state tuition rates for the summer semester preceding and following his/her appointment. - 17.6.4 Matriculation Fee Waiver: Graduate assistants receive a waiver of their matriculation and infrastructure/technology support fees for each semester included in the appointment.
+17.6.2 Tuition Waiver:

+Students holding a graduate assistantship will receive a nine-credit tuition waiver for each semester during the academic year in which the assistantship is held.
+A four-credit tuition waiver will be awarded for each summer semester in which an assistantship is held.

+17.6.3 Out-of-state Tuition Rate Exemption:

+An out-of-state student holding an assistantship will receive exemption from out-of-state tuition rates for credits over nine for each semester in which the assistantship is held during the academic year.
+Also, students holding an assistantship during the entire academic year will receive exemption from out-of-state tuition rates for the summer semester preceding and following his/her appointment.

+17.6.4 Matriculation Fee Waiver:

+Graduate assistants receive a waiver of their matriculation and infrastructure/technology support fees for each semester included in the appointment.